ellisp/ellisp.github.io/_posts/2015-12-26-commuting-network.md

 ## Commuting between districts and cities in New Zealand
 <iframe src="/img/0025-networkD3.html" style = "overflow-y: hidden;" width = "100%" height = "430px"></iframe>

 At this year's New Zealand Statisticians Association conference I gave a talk on [Modelled Territorial Authority Gross Domestic Product](http://www.mbie.govt.nz/info-services/sectors-industries/regions-cities/research/modelled-territorial-authority-gross-domestic-product).
 One thing I'd talked about was the impact on the estimates of people residing in one Territorial Authority (district or city) but working in another one.
-This was important because data on earnings  by place of residence formed a crucial step in the estimation of GDP, which needs to be based on place of production.
+This was important because data on earnings  by place of residence formed a crucial step in those particular estimates of modelled GDP, which needs to be based on place of production.
 I had a slide to visualise the "commuting patterns", which I'd prepared for that talk but isn't used elsewhere, and thought I'd share it and a web version here on this blog.

 The web version is the one in the frame above this text.
 It's designed to be interacted with - try hovering over circles, or picking them up and dragging them around.